-Starting with Ice Cream Sandwich, we focused the design of Android around these three overarching goals, which apply to our core apps as well as the system at large.
-As you work with Android, consider these goals.
+Android design is shaped by three overarching goals for users that apply to apps as well as the system at large.
+As you work with Android, keep these goals in mind.

 Beauty is more than skin deep.
 Android apps are sleek and aesthetically pleasing on multiple levels.
 Transitions are fast and clear; layout and typography are crisp and meaningful.
 App icons are works of art in their own right.
 Just like a well-made tool, your app should strive to combine beauty, simplicity and purpose to create a magical experience that is effortless and powerful.